GuilhermeRossato/declarative-php/README.md

 Even better, you could have a `clear cache` method that automatically loads and creates the cache files, so that no end-user ever has to wait for the page to be processed ever again. (in theory).

 However, this is a framework after all, there's always a "declarative-php" way of doing things so if you want to know more, read what the [docs have to say about cache](http://guilherme-rossato.com/declarative-php/caching-results/)

+# Licence

+I do not provide any type of warranty from this or any code I write.